FAIR2-for-research-software/git-with-it/episodes/diverging_branches.md

 Both the `git merge` and `git rebase` strategies in the examples we went through worked because none of the changes that were made touched the same files.
-In the Challenge though there was a conflict because both commits had added code to the end of `tests/test_arithmetic.py` and Git didn't know which should be kept and is known as "conflict" and resolving it requires manual intervention.
+In the Challenge though there was a conflict because both commits had added code to the end of `tests/test_arithmetic.py` and Git didn't know which should be kept.
+This situation is known as "conflict" and resolving it requires manual intervention.

 If you have undertaken the [Git & GitHub Through GitKraken - From Zero to Hero!][zerohero] course you will have encountered merge conflicts when working through the "_Python Calculator_" exercise and have some idea of how to resolve